Why LLMs might actually lead to AGI

 Within less than a year, we got from AI barely completing toy tasks, to autonomous delivery of economically valuable work.

-The two images below succinctly summarize the progress:
+The image below succinctly summarizes the progress:

 But what does this have to do with AGI?
 Yes, models are improving fast, but a cat is still, in some ways, more intelligent than an LLM.